m-lab/murakami/docs/INSTALL-MURAKAMI-STANDALONE.md

 Optionally, you can add all your environment variables to a local file and use that in your `docker run` command instead of entering them all on the command line.
-For example, create a file called `env-vars` containing:
+For example, copy the file `configs/murakami.config.example` and customize the values to your needs.
+As an example, save the file as `env-vars` with these variables set:

 ```
 MURAKAMI_EXPORTERS_LOCAL_TYPE=local